171930433/vtk-examples/src/Python.md

 | Example Name | Description | Image |
 | -------------- | ------------- | ------- |
-[ParallelCoordinatesExtraction](/Python/InfoVis/ParallelCoordinatesExtraction) | Extract data based on a selection in a Parallel Coordinates View
+[ParallelCoordinatesExtraction](/Python/InfoVis/ParallelCoordinatesExtraction) | Extract data based on a selection in a Parallel Coordinates View.
+[ParallelCoordinatesView](/Python/InfoVis/ParallelCoordinatesView) | How to use Parallel Coordinates View to plot and compare data set attributes.
-[SelectedGraphIDs](/Python/InfoVis/SelectedGraphIDs) | Callback on vtkAnnotationLink in a Graph Layout View when selection is changed
+[SelectedGraphIDs](/Python/InfoVis/SelectedGraphIDs) | Callback on vtkAnnotationLink in a Graph Layout View when selection is changed.

 ## PyQt